-A recipe for meatballs that are scrumptious with a great Parmesan Italian taste.
+Easy baked meatballs that are tender and flavorful with a great Parmesan Italian taste.
 Eat them on their own, in a marina sauce or a sub sandwich.
-Done in 30 minutes.
-This is not the little hard, tasteless meatballs but a big soft, tasty one.
+It is done in 30 minutes with these simple step by step photo instructions.

 I wanted a meatball good enough to eat on its own and not need to be hidden inside of sauce.
-It needed to use common ingredients that I always have on hand.
+And it needed to use common ingredients that I always have on hand.
 And lastly, I wanted to bake them in the oven.
 Why???
 I’m LAZY.

 Preheat oven to 425 regular or 400 convection.

 In a medium mixing bowl, add one egg and whip it to combine the yolk and white.
-Add 1/2 medium onion chopped small, 1 clove crushed garlic, 1/2 tsp salt, 1/4 t pepper, 1/2 t oregano, 1 T ketchup 1/4 cup each of panko bread crumbs and grated Parmesan cheese.
+Add 1/2 medium onion chopped small, 1 clove crushed garlic, 1/2 teaspoon salt, 1/4 teaspoon pepper, 1/2 teaspoon oregano, 1 tablespoon ketchup 1/4 cup each of panko bread crumbs and grated Parmesan cheese.
 Mix well.

 On a nonstick baking sheet sprayed lightly with PAM.
 Scoop equal size meatballs of 1 1/2 to 2-inch diameter.